El Al: Lounge

 The King David Lounge is the name adopted by El Al for special airport lounges that serve the airline's premium class passengers.
-There are six King David Lounges worldwide at the key airports at Ben Gurion International Airport, John F. Kennedy International Airport in New York, Newark Liberty International Airport, Paris-Charles de Gaulle Airport, London Heathrow Airport and Los Angeles International Airport.
-All King David Lounges offer drinks, snacks, newspapers and magazines (Israeli and foreign), while some lounges also offer free Wi-Fi internet access.
-The King David Lounge at Terminal 3 at Tel Aviv-Ben Gurion airport is equipped with a telephone, shower facilities and a spa; it has a separate section for first-class passengers.
+In 2007, there were six King David Lounges worldwide at the key airports at Ben Gurion International Airport, John F. Kennedy International Airport in New York, Newark Liberty International Airport, Paris-Charles de Gaulle Airport, London Heathrow Airport and Los Angeles International Airport.; by 2025, these were reduced to just one lounge at Ben Gurion airport, with El Al passengers in foreign airports having to use the lounges of other airlines (predominantly those in the Skyteam alliance, such as Delta Air Lines, SAS, and Virgin Atlantic).
+The King David Lounge offers drinks, snacks, newspapers and magazines, and free Wi-Fi internet access, and is equipped with a telephone, shower facilities and a spa; until the retirement of First Class in 2019, it also had a separate section for first-class passengers.

 Cabin

-El Al offers four types of classes on its planes:
+El Al offers three types of classes on its planes: